debops/debops/docs/getting-started.rst

 Initial configuration
 ---------------------

-This role installs ``ansible`` APT package for Ansible support.
-However, the package from official distribution repositories might be outdated or even not exist at all.
-Because of that, if you need to, you can disable ``ansible`` package installation using separate lit variable.
+This role installs the ``ansible`` APT package for Ansible support.
+However, the package from official distribution repositories might be outdated or might not even exist (yet).
+Because of that, if you need to, you can disable ``ansible`` package installation using the ``debops_ansible_packages`` variable.

-An alternative is to build stable Ansible ``.deb`` package on a spare build host and provide it using local APT repository.
-That way, role will automatically install the correct Ansible version and will be ready to go.
+An alternative is to build stable Ansible ``.deb`` package on a spare build host and provide it via a local APT repository.
+That way, the role will automatically install the correct Ansible version and will be ready to go.

 Another alternative is to disable APT Ansible package and enable installation from PyPI alongside ``debops`` package.
 However, APT method is preferred, since it automatically installs all required APT packages.

-``debops.debops`` role will install the DebOps playbooks and roles from GitHub in the background, using either ``batch`` command from the ``at`` package, or if the former is not available, ``async`` Ansible task.
+The ``debops.debops`` role will install the DebOps playbooks and roles from GitHub in the background, using either the ``batch`` command from the ``at`` package, or if the former is not available, ``async`` Ansible task.
 Keep in mind that downloading all of the repositories might take a while and the code won't be available for some time after initial Ansible playbook run.